EmincanY/AI-Agents/HuggingFace-Course/README.md

 ## Project Structure

-- `app.py`: Main application file
+- `app.py`: Main application file with agent configuration
 - `Gradio_UI.py`: Gradio interface implementation
-- `tools/`: Directory containing model implementations and utilities
+- `tools/`: Directory containing custom tool implementations
-- `prompts.yaml`: Configuration file for various model prompts
+- `prompts.yaml`: System prompts and templates for the agent
 - `agent.json`: Agent configuration and settings

 ## Usage

 The application provides a web interface where you can:
-- Select different NLP tasks
+- Interact with the AI agent through natural language
-- Choose from various pre-trained models
+- Access various tools and functionalities
-- Input your text and get instant results
+- Get real-time responses for different tasks
-- Customize model parameters
+- View conversation history
-- View and compare results
+- Customize agent parameters

 ## Author

 This project was created by Emincan Yilmaz for learning purposes.
-It serves as a practical implementation of HuggingFace's Transformers library and demonstrates various NLP capabilities.
+It demonstrates the implementation of AI agents using the SmolaGents library and showcases various tool integrations and capabilities.